ojasvsingh71/Web-Notes/react-4.md

 ---

->Via this example, we learn about a basic structure for setting up routing in a React app.
+>🧱Via this example, we learn about a basic structure for setting up routing in a React app.
 React Router's declarative approach makes it easy to manage navigation and share UI components between different pages.

 ---

-# Issue with window.location.href
+# ⚠️ Issue with window.location.href

 When using window.location.href for navigation in a React application, it triggers a full page reload, which is not desirable in client-side routing.
 A full page reload involves fetching the HTML, CSS, and other assets again, leading to a slower and less efficient user experience.